apache/dubbo/dubbo-metrics/dubbo-metrics-prometheus/README.md

 ### Push Mode

-For pull mode, you can add this config to your code.
+There is the configuration when you want to use push mode.

+#### Java Code

 ```java
 @Configuration